It's On with Alexa Chung

 It's On with Alexa Chung is an American live interactive talk and variety program that aired weekdays on MTV from June 15 to December 17, 2009.
-The show, a "successor" to MTV's Total Request Live, was hosted by British model-turned-television personality Alexa Chung.
+The show was hosted by British model-turned-television personality Alexa Chung and focused on celebrity interviews, musical performances, and online content.
+Critical reception was largely negative.

-Details
+Synopsis

-The series was a mash-up of television and web content, featuring live music performances, celebrity interviews, videos, and content from social networking sites such as Facebook and Twitter, targeting teenagers who have "been fleeing television for the Web."
+Intended as a "successor" to MTV's Total Request Live, the series was a mash-up of television and web content, featuring live music performances, celebrity interviews, videos, and content from social networking sites such as Facebook and Twitter.
+Wall Street Journal reporter Jamin Brophy-Warren wrote that the show targeted teenagers who had been "fleeing television for the Web."

-The show used Twitter and Facebook in order to "make sure there aren't a lot of layers of filters so people feel like they're part of the audience".
-Nelson gives examples such as using viewers' Facebook profiles as song lyrics and allowing viewers to ask questions to celebrities via Twitter.
-The show was canceled in 2009.
+The show used Twitter and Facebook in order to encourage audience interaction, executive producer Corin Nelson told The Wall Street Journal.
+Nelson's examples included using viewers' Facebook profiles as song lyrics and allowing viewers to ask questions to celebrities via Twitter.